-As summer begins to peak its warm and sunny head out in the coming days, many of us find ourselves in the mood for travel!
-Vacationing is fun all year round, but our “big” trips are often planned for summer.
+As summer begins to peek its warm and sunny head out in the coming days, many of us find ourselves in the mood for travel!
+Vacationing is fun year round, but our “big” trips are often planned for summer.
 You can’t go wrong with trips to the beach, a getaway weekend at the lake, or even an exciting destination to a big city.

-Understand what type of vacation you Want!
+Understand what type of vacation you want!

 There are many options available to us when we travel.
-Some options may include remote getaways to beaches, oversea travel or even just a “staycation” away from the busy work life.
+Some options may include remote getaways to beaches, oversea travel, or even just a “staycation” away from the busy work life.
 Understanding what you want to achieve with the vacation can help kick start what you plan to enjoy the most during the time off.
-Setting goals is key to help all members of the project “see the whole picture”.
+Setting goals is key to help all members of the project “see the whole picture.”
 It also give clear perspective of the direction of the project, or in this case, the vacation plans.

 Setting goals for vacations can be a fun group objective with your family members.
 Some goals might be but are definitely not limited to: